The Landmark London Environmental Policy

 We have placed motion detectors for lights and dimmers in most part of our public area.
 Additionally, we started implementing an initiative to replace all the lights in our bedrooms with energy saving lights instead.
 We are also ensuring our procurement process is environmentally friendly.
 We managed to convince our suppliers to reduce their packaging when they deliver their goods and also support local British producers.

-Over the last two years we have gained awards and eco-labels that highlights our commitment to environmental sustainability.
+Over the last few years we have gained awards and eco-labels that highlight our commitment to environmental sustainability.

 CORPORATE SOCIAL RESPONSIBILITY